Coping with Exam Stress: What Really Helps 2026 | Spickprofi

 • 20–30 minutes of daily exercise: lower cortisol, improve sleep.

-• Schedule breaks: Pomodoro technique (25 min study, 5 min break) prevents mental exhaustion.
+• Plan breaks: Pomodoro technique (25 min study, 5 min break) prevents mental exhaustion.

 Many seek chemical support during exam periods — from herbal remedies to over-the-counter preparations.
-This is legitimate, as long as expectations are realistic: no remedy replaces structured learning or sufficient sleep.
+This is legitimate, as long as expectations are realistic: no remedy replaces structured learning or adequate sleep.

-If you are considering pills or stronger remedies, you should definitely read our detailed guide to medications for exam anxiety — it explains their mode of action, risks, and over-the-counter options in detail.
+If you are considering pills or stronger remedies, you should definitely read our detailed guide to medications for exam anxiety — it explains the mode of action, risks, and over-the-counter options in detail.

 💡 Caffeine with caution:

 Caffeine temporarily increases concentration, but also cortisol levels.
-If you are already stressed, too much coffee will intensify physical stress symptoms.
-From the afternoon onwards, caffeine is counterproductive — it sabotages sleep, which is crucial for exam preparation.
+Those who are already stressed exacerbate physical stress symptoms by drinking too much coffee.
+In the afternoon, caffeine is counterproductive — it sabotages sleep, which is crucial for exam preparation.

-The exam period is the most concentrated time of the semester.
-Several exams in quick succession, little recovery time in between, social pressure from all sides.
-Anyone who goes into the exam period without a plan will be overwhelmed by it.
+The exam period is the most intense time of the semester.
+Multiple exams in quick succession, little recovery time in between, social pressure from all sides.
+Anyone who enters the exam period without a plan will be overwhelmed by it.

 A concrete roadmap for the exam period: First, enter all exam dates into a calendar and plan backward — which exam needs how much preparation time?
-Then plan buffer days, no fully scheduled days leading up to the exam.
+Then plan buffer days, no completely scheduled days until the exam.
 The last night before each exam is reserved for review, not initial learning.

 Between exams: at least half a day of real break.
-Those who jump directly from one exam to preparing for the next are running on fumes — and this will be noticeable by the third or fourth exam in the phase at the latest.
+Anyone who jumps directly from one exam to the preparation of the next is running on empty — and this becomes noticeable at the latest in the third or fourth exam of the period.

 Security brings peace of mind

-Knowing you have a plan for contingencies automatically makes you more relaxed going into the exam.
+Knowing that you have a plan for the worst-case scenario automatically makes you more relaxed when taking the exam.

 Learn more

 There are exams where, despite good preparation, the feeling remains: "What if it's not enough?"
-This feeling is one of the strongest stress amplifiers there is — the uncertainty about the result.
-A simple antidote: specifically plan for contingencies.
+This feeling is one of the strongest stress amplifiers there is — the uncertainty about the outcome.
+A simple antidote: concretely planning for the worst-case scenario.

 What happens if you fail?
 Is there a resit?
 How many attempts do you have?
-Having these questions answered concretely takes away the diffuse threat of the worst-case scenario.
+Anyone who has answered these questions concretely takes away the diffuse threat of the worst-case scenario.
 This alone measurably reduces exam pressure.

-Furthermore: Knowing that you are aware of all possible options for contingencies — including discreet technical support — makes you feel different going into the exam room.
-Not because you intend to use them, but because the security of having a backup option dampens acute stress.
+Furthermore: Anyone who knows that they are aware of all possible options for the worst-case scenario — including discreet technical support — enters the examination room with a different feeling.
+Not because they intend to use them, but because the security of having a fallback option dampens acute stress.

 Exam stress is normal.
-It shows that the result is important to you.
-But it doesn't have to block your thinking — with the right roadmap, appropriate tools, and a concrete plan B, you can navigate even the most intense exam period with a clear head.
+It shows that the outcome is important to you.
+But it doesn't have to block your thinking — with the right roadmap, suitable tools, and a concrete Plan B, you can navigate even the most intense exam period with a clear head.

 "The biggest stress factor is not the exam itself — but the feeling of being helplessly at its mercy."